Internal Network Penetration Testing Methodology

 Manual Assessment

-During manual assessment, Cobalt pentesters examine specific resources that they identified.
+During manual assessment, Cobalt’s pentesters examine specific resources that they identified.
 In most cases, pentesters focus on visibly open services:

-• Azure Active Directory servers and all associated clients
+• Active Directory (AD) servers and all associated clients

 • Other services that are in place on the internal IP address range

-Azure Active Directory (AD) is a cloud-based identity and access management solution by Microsoft.
-Organizations use this service on Windows domain networks.
+AD is an identity and access management solution.
+Organizations use this service on Windows domain networks and other OS.

 Depending on the configuration and patch level, a pentester might find a path to take over the corporate network by compromising the Domain Controller (DC).